Michigan Slip and Fall Settlements Guide: Amounts & Other FAQs

 If you have questions about Michigan slip and fall settlements, our Slip and Fall Lawyers have the answers.

-Michigan Slip and Fall Lawyer Frequently Asked Questions
+Frequently Asked Questions

 The amount of time it takes for Michigan slip and fall settlements will depend on what state the injury occurred.
 It will also depend on the specific venue (venue is a legal term for the county where you file a lawsuit, normally venue is proper if a lawsuit is filed in the county where the injury occurred).

 However, many cases can be settled without a lawsuit.
-Once an initial investigation into how the slip and fall occurred is completed, and if the full extent of the injuries and disability can be reasonably known, then a case can settle pre-lawsuit, or at the demand phase with an insurance company claims adjuster.
+Once an initial investigation into how the injury occurred is completed, and if the full extent of the injuries and disability can be reasonably known, then a case can settle pre-lawsuit, or at the demand phase with an insurance company claims adjuster.
 Pre-lawsuit, a settlement may take only six months to settle.
 Once a lawsuit is filed, however, a lawsuit can take longer to settle your case.

-A reasonable settlement amount for a slip and fall case will always depend on the specific facts regarding your injuries and how your accident occurred.
+In Michigan, a reasonable settlement amount for a slip and fall case will always depend on the specific facts regarding your injuries and how your accident occurred.
 It is important to note that there is no specific number that constitutes a “reasonable” value for a case.

 Our own lawyers have had cases where a reasonable settlement was $5.5 million and $4.6 million, but these amounts only became reasonable as the case progressed and liability (negligence or fault on the part of the premises owner) was proved and the extent of the injuries became clear.